 Rearranging, adding, and removing columns

 Open up the settings for your table and you’ll see the Columns tab, which displays all the columns currently being shown in the table.
-Below that you’ll see a list of more columns from linked tables, if any, that you can add to the current table view.
+To hide a column, click the eye icon.

 Changing these options doesn’t change the actual table itself; these changes create a custom view of the table that you can save as a question in Metabase and refer to later, share with others, or add to a dashboard.